Linaro/lava/doc/v2/first-installation.rst

      <setting_up_pipeline_instance>`.

-As you expand your setup, you will also need to do some configuration of communications between the master and the worker(s), which reliy on :term:`ZMQ` as an underlying technology.
+As you expand your setup, you will also need to do some configuration of communications between the master and the worker(s), which rely on :term:`ZMQ` as an underlying technology.
 Workers on the same (trusted) network as the master can work fine without using authentication and encryption, but if you are going to be hosting workers on a remote network then it is **strongly**